 Officials are making swift changes in police procedures

-Nearly six years after a white police officer shot and killed unarmed black teenager Michael Brown in Ferguson, Missouri, the recent protests had the ancillary benefit of boosting Ella Jones in her race to become the first Black person and woman mayor in the town’s history.
+Nearly six years after a White police officer shot and killed unarmed Black teenager Michael Brown in Ferguson, Missouri, the recent protests had the ancillary benefit of boosting Ella Jones in her race to become the first Black person and woman mayor in the town’s history.
 She won with 53 percent of the vote.
 Jones has served on the Ferguson city council since 2015 when she was elected as its first Black member.
-Whose Streets? chronicles the Ferguson protests sparked by the murder of Brown and is one of the 12 documentaries about race you need to see.
+Find out about more female firsts from trailblazing women who made history.